 Advanced standing enables chaplains to join their quality military training with the renowned theological education of Gordon-Conwell by attending two residencies, instead of three, and paying eight quarters of tuition, instead of twelve.

 Advanced training through the military is necessary for eligibility:

 Through three specialized residencies, Pastoral Theology in Practice addresses three keys to effective ministry; proclaiming the Word, deepening the Call, and caring for the Flock.

 Advanced standing provides credit towards one residency, allowing the chaplain to choose which two to focus on.
-Apply for the starting point that consecutively completes the two preferred residencies.
-Exception applies for deployment.
+Carefully apply for the starting point that consecutively completes two preferred residencies.
+Exception to the consecutive residency rule applies for deployment.

 English Entry Points are every year: Charlotte (February), Hamilton (October), and US-UK (odd year residencies in Hamilton, even years in the UK).
 Each entry point begins a new cohort, switching from one cohort to another is not allowed.

 |Year||Proclaiming the Word||Deepening the Call||Caring for the Flock|

 |2020||Charlotte & US-UK||Hamilton|